stefan-hoeck/idris2-tutorial/src/Appendices/QTT.md

 ```

 The linear pair constructor `(#)` is linear in both arguments, so to
-find the quantity of `x` in the full expression we simply add up the
+find the quantity of `x` in the full expression we can just add up the
 quantities in each part. `x` is used zero times in `(#)` and one time
 in `x`, so the total quantity is `0 + 1 + 1 = ω`.
 If the second `x`
 were replaced by something else, like a literal, the quantity would